Idomass/binary_structs/README.md

 Out:    b'\x00\x00\x00\x10\x00\x01\x02\x03\x04\x05\x06\x07'
 ```

-If we want to change the endianity of exsiting class without redefining it, we can simply use:
+If we want to change the endianness of exsiting class without redefining it, we can simply use:
 ```python
 @big_endian
 class BEMagicalBufferWithSize(MagicalBufferWithSize):